 In fact, by the time news of the verdict spread, the people of Los Angeles had essentially been bombarded with the message from the media, the mayor and the president that Rodney King (who has since been arrested 11 times) was a victim of a racist police conspiracy and that any claim to the contrary was either outrageous or itself evidence of racism.
 So it was not surprising when white truck driver Reginald Denny was pulled out of his truck and nearly beaten to death by a gang of predominantly black thugs (Denny, incidentally, was saved by a black man, as were other victims on that day of death and destruction).
 The bloodshed was practically the afterthought to a president’s public rejection of a legally rendered jury verdict.

 On a personal note, the blood might have been mine.
 I was in a Chinese restaurant in Pasadena, California, when the late-afternoon verdict came over the newsradio.
-Everyone in the racially diverse establishment, including the proprietor, stopped, listened and we all acknowledged the news and went about our business.
-I was a young man 20 years ago, new to California, and my response to the verdict was “that’s that, now I hope we can all move on.”
-But as a victim of racism – being pre-judged, hated and physically assaulted for being white – I should have known better.
-Not more than an hour later, while listening to the radio in a Chevrolet stopped at a traffic light near Pasadena, hearing reports of citywide looting and rioting, a gang of black men came toward me through the intersection and stopped when one of the men pointed to my car and yelled: “Get him!”
-I hit the gas pedal, ran the red light and drove home, where I could see Los Angeles burning from my window.
+Most in the racially diverse establishment, including the proprietor, stopped, listened and many acknowledged the news and went about our business.
+I was a young man 20 years ago, new to California, and my response to the verdict was basically: that’s that, now I hope we can all move on.

-I had already been targeted for being white, so that was no big deal (and I know I’m not alone but it isn’t fashionable to discuss black on white crime).
-Still, an assault had never been launched so blatantly, so publicly, in such an orchestrated manner, and I was suddenly more aware of the influence of politics and the press.
+I had already been targeted for being white, so that was no big deal (I know I’m not alone but it is not acceptable to discuss black on white crime).
+Still, a city siege had never been launched so blatantly, so publicly, in such an orchestrated manner, and I was suddenly alert to the dark, malicious influence of politicians and the press.
 That night, I could hear an endless loop of sirens as new columns of thick black smoke rose from the city’s skyline.
 As the sun went down, L.A. turned into something like a war zone, glowing orange and red on the horizon.
-Seeing Reginald Denny being assaulted and mutilated for the color of his skin live on television – and knowing that it could have been me – was the perfect preparation for understanding how to face what was to come in my new life in Los Angeles: earthquakes, fires, floods and the race-baiting politics of what would be the outrage of O.J.
-Simpson.
-The Los Angeles riots provide several lessons – that government could be totally immobilized in its primary role to protect the public and instead all but incur looting and killing – and a harsh reminder that replacing facts with feelings – which was done by city leaders, a pragmatic president and packs of mindless journalists – is a matter of life and death.
+Seeing Reginald Denny being assaulted and mutilated for the color of his skin live on television – knowing that it might have been me – was preparation for understanding how to face what was to come in my new life in Los Angeles: earthquakes, fires, floods and the race-baiting politics of what would be the outrage of O.J.
+Simpson, who got away with murder at least partly because he was black.
+The Los Angeles riots provide serious lessons – that government can be immobilized in its primary role to protect the public from looting and killing that were all but incurred by the government – and a harsh reminder that replacing facts with feelings – which was done by city leaders, a pragmatic president and packs of mindless journalists – is a matter of life and death.